obalcells/Dratini/README.md

 - ...
 - [X] New Search optimizations
 - [X] Getting Dratini's UCI protocol to work with xboard
-- [ ] Detailed analysis with pseudocode of other engines' search functions (Rodent III, Ethereal and Halogen)
+- [X] Detailed analysis with pseudocode of other engines' search functions (Rodent III, Ethereal and Halogen)
-- [ ] Using cutechess to make Dratini vs. Dratini matches
+- [X] Using cutechess to make Dratini vs. Dratini matches
+- [ ] Programming bench function
+- [ ] Package testing into main repo
+- [ ] Learn what profiling is and do it if it makes sense

 [What does Dratini mean?](https://www.pokemon.com/en/pokedex/dratini)